-The Petunia-Calibrachoa-Fabiana Solanaceae clade presents a unique opportunity for investigating the evolutionary dynamics of plant diversification in southern South America.
-Notably, Petunia has become an important taxon to understand the role of hybridization in the region due to the multiple hybrid zones documented (e.g., Binaghi et al. 2023; Caballero-Villalobos et al. 2021; Giudicelli et al. 2019).
-Species from the Petunia-Calibrachoa-Fabiana clade have experienced rapid diversification, exhibiting a diverse range of pollination syndromes and inhabiting distinct biomes, from rainforests to savannahs and deserts (e.g. Alaria et al. 2022, Mäder and Freitas, 2019; Reck-Kortmann et al. 2014).
-While Petunia and Calibrachoa are very similar in morphology and ecological conditions, Fabiana stands out due to its drastic differences from related genera: they are xerophytic, have small flowers, and display reduced or even absent leaves (Alaria et al. 2022).
-The three genera are classified within the wellestablished tribe Petunieae, forming a strongly supported clade (Särkinen et al. 2013; Wheeler et al. 2022).
+50 The Petunia-Calibrachoa-Fabiana Solanaceae clade presents a unique opportunity to investigate the evolutionary dynamics of plant diversification in southern South America.
+51 Notably, Petunia has become an important taxon to understand the role of hybridization in the 52 region due to the multiple hybrid zones documented (e.g., Binaghi et al., 2023; Caballero-53 Villalobos et al., 2021; Giudicelli et al., 2019).
+Lineages in the Petunia-Calibrachoa-Fabiana 54 clade have experienced rapid diversification over the past ca. 20 million years (Zuntini et al., 55 2024), with approximately 65 species exhibiting a diverse range of pollination syndromes and 56 inhabiting distinct biomes, from rainforests to savannahs and deserts (e.g., Alaria et al., 2022, 57 Mäder and Freitas, 2019; Reck-Kortmann et al., 2014).
+While Petunia and Calibrachoa are very 58 similar in morphology and ecological conditions, Fabiana stands out due to its drastic 59 differences from related genera: its species are xerophytic, have small flowers, and display 60 reduced or even absent leaves (Alaria et al., 2022).
+The three genera are classified within the 61 well-established tribe Petunieae, forming a strongly supported clade (Särkinen et al., 2013; 62 63 Wheeler et al., 2022).
 However, the internal relationships within this clade remain controversial.
-Phylogenetic studies using distinct genetic markers, sampling schemes, and analytical approaches have produced conflicting topologies (Fig. 1).
-Some place Petunia as a sister to the remaining genera (Alaria et al. 2022; Olmstead et al. 2008; Wheeler et al. 2022), whereas others place it as a sister genus to Calibrachoa (Särkinen et al. 2013) or to Fabiana (Mäder and Freitas, 2019; Reck-Kortmann et al. 2015).
-These incongruences might be attributed to the substantial levels of ILS due to their rapid diversification (Särkinen et al. 2013; Wheeler et al. 2022), or potentially from instances of ancient hybridization.
+Phylogenetic studies using distinct genetic markers, sampling schemes, and analytical 64 approaches have produced conflicting topologies (Fig. 1).
+Some place Petunia as a sister to the 65 remaining genera (Alaria et al., 2022; Olmstead et al., 2008; Wheeler et al., 2022), whereas 66 others place it as a sister genus to Calibrachoa (Särkinen et al., 2013) or to Fabiana (Mäder and 67 Freitas, 2019; Reck-Kortmann et al., 2015).
+These incongruences might be attributed to the 68 69 substantial levels of ILS due to their rapid diversification (Särkinen et al., 2013; Wheeler et al., 2022), or potentially from instances of ancient hybridization.
+70 The likelihood of hybridization depends on how effective reproductive barriers are at 71 reproductive isolation (Baack et al., 2015; Christie et al., 2022).
+In Petunia, gene flow is primarily prevented by prezygotic barriers, including geographic and floral isolation, with primarry prevented by prezygotic barriers, including geographic and horal isolation, with postzygotic barriers playing a negligible role (Dell'Olivo et al., 2011).
+These barriers have been result for the stabilished this genus as a model in plant hybridization and pollination studies (Binaghi et al., 2023; Gübitz et al., 2009; Rodrigues et al., 2018;

-The chance of hybridization depends on how effective reproductive barriers are to prevent gene flow.
-Barriers that prevent the formation of hybrids in the first place, i.e. prezygotic barriers, are robust mechanisms against gene flow in plants (Baack et al. 2015; Christie et al. 2022).
-Complete reproductive isolation typically relies on a combination of barriers.
-In Petunia, gene flow is primarily prevented by prezygotic barriers, including geographic and floral isolation, with postzygotic barriers playing a negligible role (Dell'Olivo et al. 2011).
-These barriers have been extensively studied in Petunia, which established this genus as a model in plant hybridization and pollination studies (Binaghi et al. 2023; Gübitz et al. 2009; Rodrigues et al. 2018; Turchetto et al. 2019).
-However, a comprehensive investigation into Calibrachoa and Fabiana, as well as the possibility of hybridization causing tree discordance among genera and congeneric species has yet to be examined under a solid phylogenetic framework.
+72 preventing gene flow, and plants typically rely on a combination of barriers to achieve complete as well as the possibility of hybridization causing tree discordance among genera and congeneric species has yet to be examined under a solid phylogenetic framework.